OpenTreeOfLife/reference-taxonomy/doc/method/method.md

      1. Where S provides a more resolved classification than U, unaligned internal nodes of S are 'inserted' into U
  1. Ad hoc postprocessing steps
- 1. Identifiers are assigned to the nodes of U
+ 1. Assign identifiers to the nodes of U

 The hierarchical relationships are therefore determined by priority: ancestor/descendant relationships in an earlier source S may be subdivided by a later source S', but are never overridden.

-For each new version of OTT, construction begins de novo, so that we always get the freshest taxonomic information from the source taxonomies, which are revised constantly.
+For each new version of OTT, construction begins de novo, so that we always get the latest version of the source taxonomies.

 Details of each step follow.